Make a Video Call with LLM: A Measurement Campaign over Six Mainstream Apps: Measurement Results

 We next investigated the video coding strategy for each application, focusing on how encoding bitrates adapt to the complexity of the video content.
-Our test involved analyzing performance with two distinct video types: low-motion, featuring a static background, and high-motion, characterized by dynamic backgrounds and significant movement.
-As illustrated in Figure~\ref{fig:video-coding-strategy}, \chatgpt, \doubao, and \yuanbao all employ a content-adaptive bitrate strategy.
-For low-motion videos, these applications reduce their encoding bitrates to conserve bandwidth -- an efficient strategy that adapts to the video content complexity.
-In contrast, \grok uses a static encoding bitrate: it maintains a consistently high data rate even when processing simple, low-motion videos.
-This behavior points to a less sophisticated coding strategy, as it fails to optimize for real-time changes in visual complexity.
-For \gemini the situation is opposite: the encoding rate remains low regardless of whether the video content is simple (low-motion) or complex (high-motion).
-This observation suggests that \gemini implements a maximum bitrate limit, which constrains its encoding rate even when higher bitrates might otherwise be used for more complex content.
+Our test involved two distinct video types: low-motion, featuring a static background, and high-motion, characterized by dynamic backgrounds and significant movement.
+As illustrated in Figure~\ref{fig:video-coding-strategy}, \chatgpt, \doubao, and \yuanbao all employ an aggressive content-adaptive bitrate strategy: their high-motion uplink is roughly 2.4$\times$ the low-motion uplink, indicating an efficient encoder that conserves bandwidth on simple content. \qwen also adapts, but more modestly (high-motion is \textasciitilde1.4$\times$ low-motion). \grok and \gemini both lack content adaptation, but at very different operating points. \grok holds a near-constant \emph{high} bitrate (\textasciitilde1.8\,Mbps; the high- and low-motion means differ by only \textasciitilde6\%), pointing to a less sophisticated coding strategy that wastes bandwidth on simple content. \gemini, by contrast, holds a near-constant \emph{low} bitrate (\textasciitilde0.5\,Mbps; high-motion is only \textasciitilde10\% above low-motion), so its encoder does not push more bits into high-motion content even when the channel could carry them.
+This behavior may suggest that \gemini implements a configured bitrate ceiling.